Mikebrooke65/Footballplans/Requirements/PROJECT_REQUIREMENTS.md

   - A Lesson Builder process, to enter new lessons
   - A users administration function
   - A reporting function

+### Senior Coach Site – Text Block Editor

+- Senior Coaches can add or edit display text shown in various parts of the app (e.g. SkillSelectPage, HomePage)
+- These blocks are stored in the `CoachTextBlocks` table and tagged by `PageName` and optional `TeamID`
+- The editor supports basic **Markdown formatting**, allowing contributors to style content as needed:
+  - `**bold text**` → **bold text**
+  - `*italic text*` → *italic text*
+  - `-` or `*` for bullet lists
+  - Line breaks using double return
+- A live preview displays how Markdown will render in the app
+- This enables readable prompts, coaching guidance, or team-specific notes with simple formatting — no HTML required

 ### Lesson Builder Access & Approval
 - No additional approval process is needed for new or updated lessons, a Senior Coach can create, edit or delete a lesson.